What does ‘SCR NOx conversion efficiency low’ mean on Detroit Diesel DD13, DD15, DD16?

 We Won’t Leave You Stranded

-This OTR Reset tool was created to improve your fleet operation and keep your trucks on the road.
+Both OTR Diagnostics and the OTR Reset Tool were created to improve your fleet operation and keep your trucks on the road.
 It will reset your fault codes and reset your DPF system and SCR system.
 So no more having to go to the dealer for issues you can fix yourself.

 - How long should a forced DPF regeneration last?